Wild's winning streak reaches eight games with 5-2 win at San Jose

 Mats Zuccarello found Joel Eriksson Ek in the slot for a redirection on the power play at 7:04.

 This was the first time in Eriksson Ek's career he's capitalized on the power play in back-to-back games.
-His six power-play goals overall are tied for third in the NHL, and Eriksson Ek also has five points during a three-game point streak.
+His six power play goals overall are tied for third in the NHL, and Eriksson Ek has six points during a three-game point streak after assisting on one of Greenway's goals.
+He also has multi-point efforts in three straight games, another first.

-With assists on the play, Zuccarello (four) and Kirill Kaprizov (seven) also extended their respective point streaks.
-Kaprizov's run is the longest of his NHL career.

 Then, with 4:40 left in the second, the Wild tacked on another goal – this one a shot off the rush by Greenway, the first time in his career he's scored on the power play.
 All four of his goals this season have come in the past five games, with the winger tallying six points in that span.